 Transport in Disney World on a Budget

 If you are looking to use the most cost effective transportation in Disney World, then you can use the free transportation that’s offered.
 Disney World buses, boats, Skyliner, and monorails are absolutely free and can be used by anyone staying on property.
-The Magical Express is also free transport to and from the airport.

 These are great options to have because you don’t have to lift a finger and Disney takes care of all the transportation for you!

 But, these are only available to people staying on Disney World property, as well as using these forms of transportation may increase wait times for traveling.

 Those on the mid-range budget may still choose Disney transport over other forms, but you can opt to use Uber/Lyft/Minnie Van services in order to save time on traveling – especially if you have reservations that you need to get to on time.

 Those staying on Disney property can use the Minnie Van service, and whether you’re staying off-site or on property you can use Lyft and Uber.